mikolaj2268/mikolaj2268/README.md

 <h1 align="center">Hi there 👋 My name is Mikolaj</h1>

-- 🔭Currently studying [Data Science](https://www.students.pw.edu.pl/Studies-Offer/M.Sc.-offer/Data-Science) at Warsaw University of Technology, 2nd year.
-Learnig subjects like: Machine Learning, Data Visualisation Techniques, Exploratory Data Analysis, Algorithms and Data Structures, Probability, Statistics.
+- 🔭Currently studying [Data Science](https://www.students.pw.edu.pl/Studies-Offer/M.Sc.-offer/Data-Science) at [Warsaw University of Technology](https://www.pw.edu.pl/), 2nd year.
+Learning subjects like: Machine Learning, Data Visualisation Techniques, Exploratory Data Analysis, Algorithms and Data Structures, Probability, Statistics, Numerical Methods.
 As a student in the field of data analysis, I want to develop further in the field of data science and programming.

 - 🤝 Feeling great in Big Data and developing my skills with every opportunity.
 I really enjoy working with the data – analyzing and visualizing it.